If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Video: Pain in the mammary glands with mastopathy

 Breast pain is very common.
-If it is associated with menstruation or pregnancy, then no treatment is most often required.
+If it is associated with menstruation or pregnancy, then most often no treatment is required.

 At-risk groups